United States

 | Chime Sponsorship | Sponsored content | YouTube | Feb 2026 | — |

 The Food Theorists reaches an audience concentrated in United States primarily through YouTube, and is best activated via long-form YouTube integrations, Instagram Reels and Stories.
 As a food creator they map naturally to brands targeting that space.
-Demonstrated partners include Beyond Meat and Olipop.
-Engagement on YouTube runs around 4.7%, pointing to an audience suited to category-relevant, mid-funnel brand campaigns rather than pure-reach buys.
+Demonstrated partners include Zocdoc and Beyond Meat.
+Engagement on YouTube runs around 4.5%, pointing to an audience suited to category-relevant, mid-funnel brand campaigns rather than pure-reach buys.

 Benchmark estimates for a creator at The Food Theorists's tier (Mega, 5.9M combined followers, United States).
 Pulled from CreatorDB's category benchmarks.